nickjanssen/angus/README.md

 ### Commands
 Internally Angus uses GulpJS to do most of the work.
 The following commands can be invoked.
-**These commands are to be run from the folder which you have your app sources.**
+**These commands are to be run from the folder which contain your app sources.**

 ### `angus create app-name [--example=example-name]`
 Creates an app from one of the supplied examples (see `angus/apps/`).
 By default, it uses `hello-world-jquery`.
 You can pass in `--example=example-name` to copy from a different example app.
 Send in a Pull Request for more examples!